euidml/1800_202210_DTC07/README.md

 ## Description
-A simple dating web app that allows users to filter, swipe and send chat messages to people.
+A simple dating web app that allows users to filter, swipe, and send chat messages to people.

 ---
 ## How To Use